JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 1.md

     sudo nano /etc/ntp.conf

-When that is done, your server’s ntp time server synchronization & related time zone settings should be all set.
+When that is done, your server’s ntp time server synchronization and related time zone settings should be all set.

 ### <a name="locale_settings"></a> Ensure that the ‘locale’ settings are correct.

-The settings for `locale` help your system determine what language, country, units of measurement & other sundry localization specific items should be used by your system.
+The settings for `locale` help your system determine what language, country, units of measurement and other sundry localization specific items should be used by your system.
 By default, your `locale` settings should have been properly set during your initial Ubuntu install.
 But just in case that didn’t happen—or something went wrong—run `update-locale` as follows:

     sudo update-locale